tahsin314/40th_place_solution_aptos2019-blindness-detection/README.md

 # Aptos 2019 Blindness Detection: 37th Place Solution
 Aravind Eye Hospital in India provided a large set of retina images taken using fundus photography under a variety of imaging conditions.
 A clinician has rated each image for the severity of diabetic retinopathy on a scale of 0 to 4.
-The task of this competition was to train DNN that can detect the level of severity.
+The task of this competition was to train a network that can detect the level of severity.

 ### Our approach
 I treated the task as a regression problem.
-I experimented with several Resnet, SE-Resnet, Resnet, ResNext and SE-Resnext model until
+I experimented with several Resnet, SE-Resnet, Resnet, ResNext and SE-Resnext models until
 I found out that [Efficientnet](https://arxiv.org/abs/1905.11946) model performs better than most of the pretrained models in this competition.
 Our final silver winning solution was an ensemble of 5 different Efficientnet models.
 Here is an overview: